varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -s <[name=]type[,options]>

-  Use the specified storage backend.
-The storage backends can be one of the following:
+  Use the specified storage backend, see :ref:`ref-varnishd-opt_s`

-  -s <malloc[,size]>

-  -s <file,path[,size[,granularity]]>

-  -s <persistent,path,size>

-  See Storage Types in the Users Guide for more information on the various storage backends.
   This option can be used multiple times to specify multiple storage files.
 Names are referenced in logs, vcl, statistics, etc.

 -S file